F.A.Q. – Financial Markets Volatility

 How do I know what investment option is right for me?

 Super SA cannot provide you with personal financial advice.
 When choosing an investment option it’s important to understand your individual risk profile and time horizon.
 Use the What type of investor am I? calculator in the Knowledge Centre section of the website to find out what level of risk you are comfortable with.
-Further details of this can be found in the Investment Fact Sheet.
+Further details of this can be found in the Investment Guide.

 To find a financial adviser contact the Financial Planning Association of Australia.

 What support can Super SA provide?

 Super SA is responsible for the administration of the superannuation schemes and can assist you with the following;

 - Holding seminars outlining important information about saving for retirement

 - Facilitating registration and logging onto the self-service member portal

 - Lodging super roll in, roll out and investment switches